 Public pensions have been called the “time bomb of government finance.”

-And as The New York Times points out in a recent article, now the coronavirus pandemic has that time bomb ticking faster.
+And as The New York Times points out in a article, now the coronavirus pandemic has that time bomb ticking faster.

 Chronically underfunded, government-sponsored pension programs were battered by huge losses in their investment portfolios during a dismal Q1 2020 for the stock market, not to mention widespread business closures and exploding unemployment decimating state and local tax revenues public pensions rely heavily upon.